Next time you grab your CBD supplement, ask yourself: “Who came up with this serving size recommendation?”

 Keep a notebook (it can be a note app on your phone) with at least these essentials:

-Try to check in with yourself occasionally to see if you notice a difference.
+Try checking in with yourself occasionally to see if you notice a difference.
 It can be helpful to set a repeating alarm on your phone to remind you to do these check-ins.
-If you’re open to taking notes, that can be very helpful as you move forward in finding your CBD sweet spot.
+If you’re open to taking notes, that can be very helpful as you find your CBD sweet spot.

 The questions you should ask yourself will depend on why you’re taking CBD, but here are a few ideas to give you an idea of how to design your check-in notes.